ArcherFSharpTesting/Archer.Logger/README.md

 **defaultTestIgnoreContainerAllTransformer**
 - Transforms a list of `TestIgnoreContainer` values into a single formatted string.
 - Signature: `IIndentTransformer -> TestIgnoreContainer list -> string`

+## Archer.Logger Test Success Container Transformer ##

+This document describes the Test Success Container Transformer in Archer.Logger.
+This module provides functions to transform and format test success containers for reporting and output.

+### getWrappedTestSuccessMessage ###

+**getWrappedTestSuccessMessage**
+- Wraps a test success in a formatted message using the provided indenter and assembly.
+- Signature: `Assembly -> IIndentTransformer -> TestSuccess -> string`

+### transformTestSuccessType ###

+**transformTestSuccessType**
+- Transforms a test success type and test into a detailed string using the appropriate transformer for each success type.
+- Signature: `IIndentTransformer -> (TestSuccessType * ITest) -> string`

+### testSuccessContainerTransformer ###

+**testSuccessContainerTransformer**
+- Recursively transforms a `TestSuccessContainer` into a formatted string, handling nested containers and successes.
+- Signature: `(IIndentTransformer -> (TestSuccessType * ITest) -> string) -> IIndentTransformer -> TestSuccessContainer -> string`

+### defaultTestSuccessContainerTransformer ###

+**defaultTestSuccessContainerTransformer**
+- Default transformer for a single `TestSuccessContainer` using the standard success type transformer.
+- Signature: `IIndentTransformer -> TestSuccessContainer -> string`

+### defaultTestSuccessContainerAllTransformer ###

+**defaultTestSuccessContainerAllTransformer**
+- Transforms a list of `TestSuccessContainer` values into a single formatted string.
+- Signature: `IIndentTransformer -> TestSuccessContainer list -> string`

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->